 The best anxiety disorder treatment will be a combination of coping mechanisms you implement on your own and therapy provided by a licensed therapist.
 A coping mechanism is just an activity that helps you manage your anxiety disorder.
 It may be preemptive, healthy lifestyle changes that prevent anxiety from forming, or counteractive, when you actively calm your body and mind down after an anxiety spike.
 An anxiety counselor can help you find coping skills that work best for you, but a few options include:

-• Mindfulness practices: Activities like mindfulness can also help to reduce symptoms of anxiety by increasing self-awareness and calming the mind Next, mindfulness practices such as meditation can help reduce anxiety symptoms, by increasing self-awareness and calming the mind.
+- Mindfulness practices: Activities like mindfulness can also help to reduce symptoms of anxiety by increasing self-awareness and calming the mind Next, mindfulness practices such as meditation can help reduce anxiety symptoms, by increasing self-awareness and calming the mind.
+The 3-3-3 method is especially good for reducing anxiety.

-• Create art: We need to find healthier outlets for our stress than our anxiety.
-Creating art is especiallly great for people who struggle with perfectionistic tendencies, as it gives them the freedom to be okay with messing up.
+- Create art: We need to find healthier outlets for our stress than our anxiety.
+Creating art is especially great for people who struggle with perfectionistic tendencies, as it gives them the freedom to be okay with messing up.

 Coping mechanisms should be specific for you.
 What do you enjoy?
 What brings you a sense of peace?
 How can you incorporate that into your every day?